 What Are Flea Beetles?

-They are quite small in appearance (1/10 inch) with varying colors and patterns dependent on their species.
+These little black bugs are quite small in appearance (1/10 inch) with varying colors and patterns depending on their species.

 Another identifying characteristic is their large hind legs.
 They help them jump when bothered or to move to another plant nearby.